 Greek Mountain Tea is made using the dried leaves and flowers of Sideritis plants (ironwort).
-The tea is aptly named: the plant used to make it is found on rocky slopes at elevations over 3,200 feet (1000 meters).
+The tea is aptly named: The plant used to make it is found on rocky slopes at elevations over 3,200 feet.
 These plants are hardy flowering perennials that have adapted to survive with little water and little soil.
-Only one type of this plant, Sideritis raeseri, is cultivated - and only in Greece; otherwise, this and other types are gathered in the wild.
+Only one variety of this plant, Sideritis raeseri, is cultivated, typically in Greece, Albania, Macedonia and Bulgaria.

 Ready to Get Healthy?
 Let's Make Tea

-Serving suggestions: Serve Mountain Tea at breakfast or before retiring at night, with Kalamata (black) olives, feta cheese, and crusty bread.
+Serving suggestion: Serve Mountain Tea at breakfast or before retiring at night with Kalamata olives, feta cheese and crusty bread.

-Greek grandmother’s rule of thumb: At least one cup a day!
+Greek grandmother’s rule: At least one cup a day.
 Here's to your health!